-Here is a list of 37 UNESCO World Heritage Sites in India:
+Here is a list of 38 UNESCO World Heritage Sites in India:

-One of Seven Wonders of the World, White Marble Mughal Architecture, the Taj Mahal was built by emperor Shah Jahan in the memory of his wife Mumtaj Mahal.
+One of Seven Wonders of the World, White Marble Mughal Architecture, the Taj Mahal was built by emperor Shah Jahan in the memory of his wife, Mumtaj Mahal.
 It is located at the bank of river Yamuna in Agra.
 It was completed in 1653 with the estimated cost of 32 million Indian rupees which would today stand up to 58 billion Indian rupees.
 It is considered as the best example of Mughal architecture worldwide and is called the “Jewel of Muslim Art in India”.
 This is probably the monument that is most recognised the world over for its association with the heritage of India.

-Located in Madhya Pradesh, Khajuraho is an important UNESCO World Heritage site in India.
-Khajuraho is a unique heritage site which is famous for a group of Hindu and Jain Temples situated 175 km south-east of Jhansi.
+Located in Madhya Pradesh, Khajuraho is a famous UNESCO World Heritage site in India.
+Khajuraho is a unique heritage site which is renowned for a group of Hindu and Jain Temples situated 175 km south-east of Jhansi.
 They are well known for their Nagara style symbolism and erotic figures and sculptures.
 These sensuous stone carvings of human and animal form in erotic poses are very aesthetically portrayed and stand testimony to the rich cultural heritage of India.
 Most of these monuments were built between 950 to 1050 CE under the reign of the Chandella dynasty.
 It consists of a total of 85 Temples spread across an area of 20 square kilometres.
 The Kandariya temple is the most prominent of all of these temples in the Khajuraho complex.

 Famous for/as Buddhist Rock-cut Cave Monuments, Richly Decorated Paintings and Frescoes similar to Sigiriya Paintings.

-One of the first World Heritage sites in India, the Ajanta caves date back to around 2nd century BCE to 650 CE and consist of the finest masterpieces of 31 rock-cut Buddhist cave monuments, paintings and sculpture.
+One of the first World Heritage sites in India, the Ajanta Caves date back to around 2nd century BCE to 650 CE and consist of the most beautiful masterpieces of 31 rock-cut Buddhist cave monuments, paintings and sculpture.
 The caves very built in two different phases.
 First of Satavahana Period under the patronage of Satvahana Dynasty (230BCE-220CE).
 Second, the caves of Vakataka Period under the reign of Emperor Harishena of Vakataka Dynasty.
 The style of Ajanta art and architecture has had a revolutionary impact on the way in Indian art and architecture has progressed all throughout history.
 Having mainly carvings and sculptures related to the life of Buddha, one can say that this marks the beginning of Indian Classical Art.

 Famous for/as Buddhist, Jain and Hindu Temples and Monasteries, Caves Excavated out of Hills, Rock-cut Architecture.

-The Ellora Caves are an important World Heritage site in India and an archaeological site, ranging 29 kilometres Northwest of the city of Aurangabad.
+The Ellora Caves are a famous World Heritage site in India and an archaeological site, ranging 29 kilometres Northwest of the city of Aurangabad.
 The Ellora Caves are well known for their Indian-rock cut architecture.
-There are about 34 rock-cut temples and caves which can be dated to about 600 to 1000 AD, are important in terms of understanding the lives of the people living in these times.
+There are about 34 rock-cut temples and caves which can be dated to about 600 to 1000 AD, are essential in terms of understanding the lives of the people living in these times.
 The presence of Hindu, Buddhist and Jain temples and sculptures portray the tolerance which was extended towards different faiths and beliefs in Ancient Indian History.
 The excavated site consists of Charanandri Hills, Buddhist Hindu and Jain rock-cut temples, Viharas and Maths of 5th and 10th century.

 Bodh Gaya is located almost 96kilometrese away from Patna, Bihar and is one of the UNESCO World Heritage sites in India.
 It’s an important religious centre for the Buddhists as this was the place where Mahatma Buddha attained enlightenment.
 The holy Bodhi Tree is the site where Siddhartha gained Enlightenment and became Gautam Buddha.
 The famous Mahabodhi Temple was established in the reign of Ashoka the Great in about approximately 250 BCE.
 It’s one of the earliest Buddhist temples.
 Currently, the Mahabodhi Temple Complex at Bodh Gaya comprises the 50 m tall Mahabodhi Temple, the Vajrasana, sacred Bodhi Tree and other six sacred sites of Buddha’s enlightenment, surrounded by numerous ancient Votive stupas.
 Owing to all these factors, Bodh Gaya is considered to be the holiest pilgrimage spot for the Buddhists.